yk-liu/yk-liu.github.io/info/postguide.md

 commentable: false
 ---

-# Commenting and Discussion FAQs & Guidelines
+# Commenting FAQs & Guidelines

-## Why my comments not shown on the page?
+## Why aren't my comments shown on the page?

-Well, this website means alot to me.
-I don't want any possible
+Well, this website means *a lot* to me.
+I don't want to get into any trouble because anyone else's comments. **So all comments will be moderated**.
+So it might take a few days before it finally shows up on the website.
+Still, I reserve the right to edit or delete comments that do not meet the standards.
+See how the system ([comm(enit|it)](https://commentit.io/)) works [here](https://commentit.io/faq).

-We want you to be a resource for your fellow readers and we hope that you’ll use our comment section to do that.
-We’ve designed it to elevate and amplify the most intelligent and civil responses, and diminish or hide the worst.
-These are the rules of the road:
+## Do you read comment?

-## I read comments.
+**Yes**.
+All comments on any of the post, no matter how long ago it was posted, is visible to me as soon as you posted it.

-Though I may not be monitoring the comment section on a daily basis, I do pay close attention to them.
-I reserve the right to edit or delete comments that do not meet the standards.
+I read your comments because your comments matter to me.

-## Stay on point.
+First of all, I get encouragement from comments ( this is the main reason I opened the comment section).

-When making a comment, don't go off-topic.
-You can make suggestions that you think can make
+Second, I am aware that I will be making mistakes on posts.
+Some maybe grammatic, some might be of facts.
+Commenting is the most effective way for you to reach out to me so I can correct them.

-## Show respect.
+## What are the guidelines of posting a comment?

-We encourage and appreciate thoughtful debate.
-Just make sure that when you disagree with a story's premise or another commenter that you do so in a respectful and courteous manner.
+Well, there really isn't much. **You can be a resource for your fellow readers and I sincerely hope that you’ll use our comment section to do that**.
+Just follow your common sense and you should be good.
+For those who really need a document, here are the rules.

-## Be responsible and authentic.
+### Stay on point.

-Post only your opinions in your own words.
-You are responsible for the content you post.
+When making a comment, try not to go off-topic.

-## Don't post spam or ads.
+### Show respect.

-This website is not a billboard for your business.
-Don't post spam, self-promotional content, or ad campaigns.
+I encourage and appreciate thoughtful debate.
+Just make sure that when you disagree with the author or another commenter, you do so in a respectful and courteous manner.